Clela Errington

 About

-Born in Montreal and raised on the St Lawrence river in Brockville ON in the 1000 Islands region, Clela followed the river to Prince Edward Island on Canada’s East coast, where she was introduced to blues, folk, country and Celtic music.
-Clela performed throughout the Maritimes in a duo with Island vocalist Dawne Fraser, and performed at the Folk Harbour Festival in Lunenburg, NS.
-Eventually returning to Ontario and settling in Toronto, Clela recorded 4 studio albums, and she is now part of the city’s rich music scene as a featured performer and backup vocalist.
+Born in Montreal and raised on the St Lawrence river in Brockville ON in the 1000 Islands region, Clela followed the river to Prince Edward Island, and performed throughout the Maritimes with Island vocalist Dawne Fraser.
+After settling in Toronto she recorded 4 studio albums and continues to perform as a solo artist, backup singer and harmonica player.

 “Clela’s voice resonates with the same profound clarity and emotional honesty as icons like Joni Mitchell, Anne Murray, and Judee Sill.
 Her voice, both tender and powerful, provides a sense of safety and familiarity.”
 Lori Cullen, Canadian singer/songwriter